Top Things to Do and See in Belfast

 How to Reach Belfast

 Belfast is picturesquely located at the entrance of Belfast Lough with the ‘Black Mountain’ behind.
-There are direct and efficient vehicle and passenger ferries to and from England, Scotland and the Isle of Man.
+There are direct and efficient transit network and passenger ferries to and from England, Scotland and the Isle of Man.
 The city has two International Airports – Belfast International (21km north of the city near Antrim), and George Best Belfast City Airport which is very close to the city centre.
 The latter was named for the outstanding local footballer who played for Manchester United in the sixties.
 There are an extensive rail and bus networks throughout the whole of Ireland, with Belfast and Dublin as their nuclei.

 Getting Around Belfast